 A: The Visual Communications Department offers an intimate environment with approximately 200 students in its BT program.
 Unlike larger institutions, we enroll only a limited number of students to maintain a close-knit creative community, providing students with smaller classes and more individualized instruction.
 Most of our studio classes have 18 students or less.

 Q: What does a student need to do to complete the admissions process?

 A: Students need to submit an application, the $50 application fee and their high school transcript.
-To complete the process, applicants must submit administrative activities and a portfolio online.
 Applicants who do not have a high school diploma must submit an official GED transcript as well as high school transcripts.
 Any applicant who has attended a college level course must submit their college transcripts from each institution attended.
 See our admissions requirements for more information.